clarkgrangerc/DM-SL/Assignment-2.md

 comparing these two models is to check their out of sample prediction error or RMSE.
-By running the model on more than 500 different train/ test samples we find out that Linear regression model has lower RMSE which means that on average linear model is predicting prices accurately as compared to KNN model.
+By running the model on more than 500 different train/ test samples we find out that Linear regression model has lower RMSE which means that on average linear model is predicting prices more accurately than the KNN model.

 Linear Regression model Mean RMSE = 59,536.05 KNN Model Mean RMSE at K-135 = 80,616.88